Skip to section

 Unfortunately, the fee system gets complicated once you start trading in multiple share markets (more on this shortly).

-You set it when opening your account (AUD, USD, GBP and EUR are available to Australian traders), but you can change that later with a few clicks.
+You can set it when opening your account (AUD, USD, GBP, and EUR are available to Australian traders), but you can change it later with a few clicks.

 Expert Tip.